yonderlabs/api/source/includes/_yonderapi-text-collections.md

 # API on Text Collections

-The following set of API allows for storing metadata of a set of documents from which it is possible to explore inter-document relations (e.g. compare them, build graphs, or search for concepts across them).
-If you need to analyze documents without storing indexes please refer to YonderAPI on Text Documents provided above.
+A Text Collection is a repository of metadata coming from multiple text documents.
+The following set of API allows for analyzing inter-documents relations in Text Collections (e.g. measuring document similarities, building entity graphs, etc.).
+If you need to analyze documents without creating a collection, please refer to YonderAPI on Text Documents provided above.

 <aside class="notice">